The impact of faint AGN discovered by JWST on reionization: The effect of faint AGN on reionization

 In panel~A of Figure \ref{fig:mosaic_quasar}, we plot the evolution of the mean \lya\ forest transmission as a function of redshift.
 The ionizing emissivity in all four models has been calibrated to fit the measurements by \citet{Bosman-2022} as described in Section~\ref{sec:calibrate}.
 The corresponding ionizing volume emissivity is shown in panel~C of Figure \ref{fig:mosaic_quasar}.
 All models have a rising emissivity up to about $z\sim 7$, after which the emissivity declines.
 The steepness of the drop required to match the \lya\ transmission is somewhat model-dependent.

 The evolution of the ionizing emissivity in the Oligarchic model is similar to that in the fiducial model, but with a slightly lower peak.
 The emissivity in the QSO-assisted model is the same as in the fiducial model up to $z=10$, after which the faint AGN are assumed to start ionizing photons.
-While the faint AGN contribute, the total ionizing emissivity required to match the observed \lya\ transmission is a factor 1.8 lower than in the two galaxy-only models shown.
+While the faint AGN contribute, the total ionizing emissivity required to match the observed \lya\ transmission is similar to that in the galaxy-only models..
 The solid pink curve is the total emissivity by faint AGN and massive stars in galaxies.
 In contrast, the dashed and dotted curves are the contribution of the massive stars in the galaxies and the faint AGN hosted by the galaxies in the QSO-assisted model.
 We have set the AGN contribution to be 20\% of the ionizing emissivity of the massive stars in the galaxies across all redshifts.
 The choice of 20\% is motivated by the discussion of the AGN fraction in \citet{Maiolino2023b} and corresponds to 17\% of the total ionizing emissivity.
-Note that as in the galaxy-only models, at $z<6$, a decrease in overall emissivity by a factor of two is required to match the \lya\ forest transmission.
 As discussed in \citet{Cain2024}, the physical reason for the decline in emissivity is not clear.
 Some discussion of this drop can also be found in \citet{Qin-2021}, which do not require such a drop in their simulations with the semi-numeric code 21~\textsc{cmfast}. \citet{Ocvirk-2021} have argued that radiative suppression of star formation could (partially) explain such a drop.
 A decreasing escape fraction due to increasing metal and dust content produces a more gentle decrease in the \textsc{sphinx} simulation \citep{Rosdahl2022}.
 An earlier start with a more gradual reionization history also creates a smaller and more gentle drop in the Early and Very Early models in \citet{Asthana2024} (see also \citeyearname{Cain2024-2}).

 In the QSO-only model represented by the blue line, the ionizing emissivity of massive stars in galaxies is set to zero.
 This model requires the lowest ionizing emissivity of the four models discussed here to match the mean observed \lya\ transmission.
 We also have overplotted the emissivity of two QSO-only models advocated by \citet{Madau2024}.
 The two models assume two different combinations of the spectral index for the ionizing emissivity and \heii\ escape fractions of the QSOs, chosen so that not too much \heii\ get ionized to \heiii\ by $z\sim6$ (see appendix~\ref{appen:madau_cal} for further details).
 The ionizing emissivity of both these QSO-only models is similar, but somewhat higher than in our QSO-only model below $z\sim 8.5$, and does not show a drop below $z<6$.
 With our simulations such an increasing emissivity at $z<6$ will not fit the \lya\ transmissivity at $5<z<6.2$.